Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 Ergo [hypothetically] it rained last night.

-Now, suppose that the abductive inference is instead:
+Now, suppose that the example of abductive inference is instead:

 It rained last night.